jediknight813/TextGenClient/README.md

 * start up the server https://github.com/jediknight813/TextGenServer

 ### first option
-* download one of the compiled released for your OS, mac and windows only currently.
+* download one of the compiled releases for your OS, mac and windows only currently.

 * Mac: https://github.com/jediknight813/TextGenClient/releases/tag/1.0.0-Mac